Advertise with Surbiton.com

 Another example of 'right' being on your side but nothing happening.
 The entry below was my wife's:

 SEPT 26 (2006) 9.15am-came back from Waitrose-walking along Victoria Ave-met by ****-he was angry.
 Accused us of calling police & taking information. accused ******* stamping on the floor all day fro 5-8.
 Threatened to plaster pictures of ****** all around Surbiton with the words 'filth'.
-Threatened to 'shove cucumbers up ****** & ******* bottoms.
+Threatened to 'shove cucumbers up ****** & ******* arses.
 Then he walked away, angrily.

 (CAD #2398)